 Keep cooking to a minimum

-When cooking, use range hoods and open windows
+When cooking, ventilate by using range hoods and bathroom exhaust fans and opening windows

 Don't spray for insects

 When showering, turn on the bathroom exhaust fan